astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 ### Airflow's Schedule Interval

-As stated above, an Airflow DAG will execute at the _completion_ of its `schedule_interval`, which means one `schedule_interval` [AFTER the start date](https://airflow.apache.org/scheduler.html).
-An hourly DAG, for example, will execute its 2pm run when the clock strikes 3pm.
+As stated above, an Airflow DAG will execute at the completion of its `schedule_interval`, which means one `schedule_interval` [AFTER the start date](https://airflow.apache.org/scheduler.html).
+An hourly DAG, for example, will execute its 2:00 PM run when the clock strikes 3:00 PM.
 Why?
-Airflow can't ensure that all data corresponding to the 2pm interval is present until the _end_ of that hourly interval.
+Airflow can't ensure that all data corresponding to the 2:00 PM interval is present until the end of that hourly interval.

 This is specific to Apache Airflow, but an important one to remember - especially if you're using [default variables and macros](https://airflow.apache.org/docs/apache-airflow/stable/macros-ref.html).